 I nervously checked the motorcycle tracking number online and to my relief the bike had arrived at the United cargo warehouse at 6:03 am, an hour after I’d woken up.
 What a relief!
 I realized I had no idea how the process worked and called United’s information line.
 I was told it usually took 4 hours to clear the TSA so the plan was to get to the cargo warehouse around 10:30 that morning to avoid waiting.

-The hotel shuttle driver to dropped me at the cargo terminal about 10:30, having done a song and dance and feigned fear of being fired trying to get paid extra.
+The hotel shuttle driver dropped me at the cargo terminal about 10:30, having done a song and dance with feigned "fear of being fired" trying to shake me down for extra money.
+I ignored him.
 I went in the United Cargo office and stood at the empty counter in front of a lady who didn't acknowledge me for quite a while.
 After a few minutes I was acknowledged, with an attitude, and then a call was made to the back.
 In a few minutes a guy came in and told the lady there was indeed "a motorcycle back there" but the customs inspectors hadn't come yet.
 Great.

 I sat in a chair and watched animals being loaded at the other end of the lobby for almost an hour with no response on the bike.
 I'd heard the uninterested employee say she was going to lunch, so I waited until she left and her replacement came in.
 I then asked the new worker about the bike and she left for a few minutes, then returned and dug through a stack of papers.
 She then handed me a stapled group of them, saying I had to go to customs and handed me a printed address.
 At least she was helpful.